carobdin/SQAlchemy/README.md

-# sqlalchemy-challenge

-# Module 10 Challende
+# sqlalchemy

 This project demonstrates the usage of SQLAlchemy to interact with a database.

 ## Description

 This project showcases how to use SQLAlchemy, a Python SQL toolkit and Object-Relational Mapping (ORM) library, to interact with a database.
-It provides an analysis about the climate data of Honolulu, Hawaii.
+It provides an analysis of the climate data of Honolulu, Hawaii.
 This project also contains a design for a Climate App.

 ## Features